jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Okay, I _would_ benefit from going through more of this matrix implementation work now that we're getting deeper into the math of it.
 (It literally makes my head hurt a little.)
 I'll still go through the features to make sure I at least understand how to use `ndarray` for those tasks.
 (And I _do_ have to make them work with my `Point` and `Vector` implementations.)

 And it's a good thing I _did_ proceed to implement more tests!
 I made the false assumption that the `*` operator would perform matrix multiplication but it only performs element multiplication in the `ndarray` crate.
 That would have lead to some confusing results later!

+The "A matrix multiplied by a tuple" scenario was particularly interesting.
+Going to take a quick peek into any helper methods for tuple to/from matrix conversion.
+After all, that scenario is truly testing my ability to multiply my custom types against matrices.